Shrooms High: How Long Does a Shrooms Trip Last?

 Shrooms can be eaten by themselves, whole; sprinkled onto or mixed in with food; or crushed into a powder to be placed inside of a capsule, made into a tablet or other solution.

 For most, the drug’s effects will become apparent within 20-40 minutes of ingestion.
-However, Depending on variables such as the kind of mushrooms you use and how you ingested it, psilocybin mushrooms can take anywhere from 20 minutes to 2 hours to take effect.
+However, Depending on variables such as the kind of mushrooms and how they were ingested, psilocybin mushrooms can take anywhere from 20 minutes to 2 hours to take effect.

 How Long Does a Shrooms Trip Last?